myl7/mylmoe/posts/mylmoe-demo.md

 #### h4

-Auto-generated TOC of the headings and styles of headings except h4 can be found elsewhere in the page
+You can find auto-generated TOC of the headings and styles of headings except for h4 elsewhere on the page

 ### Code blocks